๐Ÿ“— Create a library

 ๐Ÿ› ๏ธ Rebuild the self documentation

-Once defined, run valet self build to let Valet find your custom libraries.
-Finally, you can use valet self document to update your libraries documentation and vscode snippets.
+Finally, you can use the following command to update your libraries documentation and vscode snippets:

-It will update the lib-valet script, lib-valet.md documentation and the vscode snippets.
+It will update the lib-valet script, the lib-valet.md documentation and the vscode snippets.

 ๐Ÿงฉ Source your new library